RetroDECK/ES-DE/USERGUIDE-DEV.md

 * Times played
 * System _(Only for collections)_

-The secondary sorting is always in ascending filename order.
+The secondary sorting is always in ascending name order.

 ### Filter gamelist